Anna Cramling

-Anna Yolanda Cramling Bellón (born 30 April 2002) is a Spanish-Swedish chess player, Twitch live streamer, and YouTuber who holds the FIDE title of Woman FIDE Master (WFM).
+Anna Yolanda Cramling Bellón (born 30 April 2002) is a Swedish-Spanish chess player, Twitch live streamer, and YouTuber who holds the title of Woman FIDE Master (WFM).
 She had a peak FIDE rating of 2175 in March 2018.
 Cramling represented Sweden in the 2016 and 2022 Chess Olympiad as well as two European Team Chess Championships.

 Cramling grew up in a chess-playing family.
-Her mother is Swedish grandmaster (GM) Pia Cramling and her father is Spanish grandmaster (GM) Juan Manuel Bellón López.
-She began playing chess at age three while living in Spain but later moved with her family to Sweden at age eleven, switching federations from Spain to Sweden soon after.
+Her mother is Swedish grandmaster (GM) Pia Cramling, and her father is Spanish GM Juan Manuel Bellón López.
+She began playing chess at age three in Spain, moving with her family to Sweden at age eleven and switching federations from Spain to Sweden soon afterwards.
 She participated in several European Youth, World Cadets, World Youth, and World Junior Chess Championships in different age divisions from 2015 until 2019.
 When representing Sweden in international team competitions, she has played on the same team with her mother while her father has served as the team captain.

 Cramling earned the title of Woman FIDE Master (WFM) in 2018 at age 15, the same year she reached her peak rating.
-During 2018, she defeated Renier Castellanos Rodriguez, a Spanish International Master (IM) with a FIDE rating of 2498 at the time.
+In 2018, she defeated Renier Castellanos Rodriguez, a Spanish International Master (IM) with a FIDE rating of 2498 at the time.

 Cramling began streaming in early 2020, focusing on chess content.
 Her mother and father are both occasional guests on her channel.
 About a year later, Cramling signed with the Panda esports organization as their first chess streamer.

 Early life and background

 Cramling was born on 30 April 2002 in Malaga to Pia Cramling and Juan Manuel Bellón López.
 Her mother is from Sweden and her father is from Spain.
 Both of her parents are chess players and both hold the Grandmaster (GM) title.
 Her mother was No. 1 in the world among women by FIDE rating in 1984 and became the fifth woman ever to achieve the GM title in 1992.
 Her father is a five-time Spanish champion.
 Cramling began playing chess at age three.
 Throughout her childhood, both of her parents were actively competing at chess.
-When she was young, she typically accompanied her parents to chess tournaments because her only regular babysitter was her maternal grandfather, who was not regularly available to babysit because he lived in Sweden.
+When she was young, she typically accompanied her parents to chess tournaments because her only regular babysitter was her maternal grandfather, who lived in Sweden.
 Cramling and her parents lived in Spain until she was eleven years old, when they moved to Sweden.
 Cramling switched federations from Spain to Sweden in 2014, having only played in a few tournaments while representing Spain.
 Her father later made the same federation switch in 2017.